 ARCE 1321 Architectural Illustration (2-4-3) Architectural drawing and sketching.
 Emphasizes architectural structures in 3-D or pictorially either by hand or computer software.
-Prerequisites: DFTG 1317
+Prerequisite DFTG 1309 (Prerequisite or Corequisite)

 ARCE 1342 Codes, Specifications, and Contract Documents (2-3-3) Study of ordinances, codes, and legal documents as they relate to specifications and drawing.
 Discussion of owner-architect-contractor responsibilities, duties, and legal relationships.
+Prerequisite ARCE 1303 (Prerequisite or Corequisite)

 ARCE 1352 Structural Drafting (2-4-3) A study of structural systems including concrete foundations and frames, wood framing and trusses, and structural steel framing systems.
 Includes detailing of concrete, wood, and steel to meet industry standards including the American Institute of Steel Construction and The American Concrete Institute.
+Prerequisite DFTG 2328 (Prerequisite)

 ARCE 2352 Mechanical and Electrical Systems (2-4-3) The properties of building materials (assemblies), specifications, codes, vendor references, and uses of mechanical, plumbing, conveying, and electrical systems as they relate to architecture for residential and commercial construction.
-Prerequisites: DFTG 2328, DFTG 2331
+Prerequisite DFTG 2328 (Prerequisite or Corequisite)